Evading a Police Officer in San Diego

 How Can You Fight an Evading Arrest Charge?

 In order for the prosecution to be successful at convicting you on an evading arrest charge, they with have to prove you intended to flee the pursuing officer.
 It would be more difficult to prove that an officer was pursuing you during rush hour on a highway versus when there is minimal traffic on a single lane road.
-Also, if you were too drunk or intoxicated to realize you were being pursued, then you will not convicted of California Vehicle Code 2800.1.
+Also, if you were too drunk, dui with drugs or intoxicated to realize you were being pursued, then you will not convicted of California Vehicle Code 2800.1.

 What Happens If You Are Convicted of Vehicle Code Section 2800.1?